Sir-vincy/Sir-vincy/README.md

 - 👋 Hi, I’m @Sir-vincy
 - 👀 I’m interested in engineering and designs, vfx and video-editing, modelling and so many thing
-- - 🌱 I’m currently learning blender, adobe primiere, photoshop

 <!---